 At Cash-N-Go Pawn you have the flexibility to choose the length of your pawn.
-We charge the lowest rates around at $13/100 for 14 days and $26/100 for 30 days.
+We charge the best rates around at $13/100 for 14 days or $26/100 for 30 days.
 We offer the best deals in town, giving you more money for your personal items pledged to Cash-N-Go Pawn.
-We hold your personal items in a secure and fully insured facility.
+We hold your prized items in a secure and fully insured facility.
 You will receive your personal items back from us upon payoff of your pawn amount owed.

 - Completed pawn application.